aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 Start simple, and keep it simple whenever possible.

-Production Readiness: The Last 50% of the Work
+Production readiness: the last 50% of the work

 Code that works on your laptop isn’t production-ready.
 Notebook 07 covers what needs to change: